btafreshian/96bit-block-cipher/README.md

 ./cube96_cli enc 000102030405060708090a0b 0c0d0e0f1011121314151617
 ```

-For experimenting with stream-like usage, wrap Cube96 in CTR mode by combining a
+As an educational example, you can wrap Cube96 in CTR mode by combining a
 96-bit nonce with a monotonically increasing block counter.
 Never reuse a
-nonce+counter pair under the same key, and bound messages so the 32-bit counter
+nonce+counter pair under the same key, and keep messages short enough that the
-does not wrap.
+32-bit counter does not wrap.
+This construction is for experiments only and
+inherits the cipher's research-grade caveats.

 ## Why 96-bit?